-Aberfeldy Street will be a strong and more legible public routes across the estate, which will better establish connections with new development to the south and provide direct connections to the riverside area at the north.
+Aberfeldy Street will be a strong and more legible public route across the estate, which will better establish connections with new development to the south and provide direct connections to the riverside area at the north.
 Existing large trees along this route should be retained and a central hard landscaped space created.
+A new clear north / south connection should also be delivered connecting Nairn Street legibly towards Culloden Primary Academy.